madfam-io/plinto/docs/user-journeys/business-decision-maker.md

 - No misleading claims
 - Accurate competitor information
 - Balanced pros/cons
-- Clear when Plinto is NOT the right fit
+- Clear when Janua is NOT the right fit

 ### Validation Tests
 ```typescript